Questor’s Gambit

 And it was a goddamned beautiful planet on the viewscreen.
 It was green and round and blue — everything that a planet should be, not like the desolate lava balls and crater-faced lumps in the last several star-systems.
 This planet practically screamed, “Shore leave!” and Bill Wilker was ready to take up that cry.

 “Easy, Commander,” the captain meowed.
-He was a Sphinx cat, and his naked pink ears twisted about, as if he could pick up clues about the planet by listening closely to every sound happening on the bridge of the starship TGN Initiative.
+The Sphynx cat’s naked pink ears twisted about, as if he could pick up clues about the planet by listening closely to every sound happening on the bridge of the starship Initiative.
 Though, clearly, the only way to really get a handle on a beautiful planet like that was to set paw to ground.

 Still, Cmdr.
 Wilker respected his captain for being cautious.
 He was a smart cat.
 That’s why he was the captain.